-Daio Paper was recognized in FY2016 for its proactive efforts to promote women’s active participation and advancement in the workplace, in particular the announcement of the Declaration of Work Style Reform together with a message from the President.
+Daio Paper was recognized for its proactive efforts to promote women’s active participation and advancement in the workplace, in particular the announcement of the Declaration of Work Style Reform together with a message from the President.
 We also implemented the following measures:

 • Reforms to Ways of Working

 • Career Training and Interview for Female Employees in Career-Track Positions